-Quick Start Guide — SR plug-in for Premiere Pro
+Quick Start Guide — SR plug-in with Premiere Pro

 This guide is for Neat Video v4 (SR) plug-in for Premiere being used with Premiere Pro CC 2017.

 If you use another Neat Video plug-in or another editing application, please select the corresponding quick start guide.

 To install the Neat Video (SR) plug-in for Premiere:

 Make sure you have started Premiere Pro at least once before installing the plug-in.
 If you have not done that yet, start Premiere Pro and exit it.

 - Download the installer of Neat Video (SR) for Premiere:

 - If you already purchased the product and have a current license for the Home or Pro plug-in, please download the corresponding Home or Pro plug-in from My Products page

 - If you want to try Neat Video before purchase, please download the Demo plug-in from Download page